Random-forest-like methods

 Reasons for popularity:

-1. Decision trees can easily be applied to just about any tabular data so input preprocessing can be minimal
+1. Decision trees can easily be applied to pretty arbitrary data, so input preprocessing can be minimal; no need to tokenize text or normalize features.

-2. These methods are in a certain sense self-regularising, so you can skip (certain) hyperparameter tuning
+2. These methods are, in a certain sense, self-regularizing, so you can skip (certain) hyperparameter tuning.

 Related: model averaging, neural ensembles, dropout, bootstrap.